 Know people’s strengths, and know their weaknesses.
 Don’t ignore either, and don’t fool yourself into thinking it’s working if it isn’t.

 Build based on what you need—not what you think

-When you’re deciding how exactly to structure your team, don’t concept in a vacuum.
+When you’re deciding how exactly to structure your team, don’t think in a vacuum.
 That is, don’t just consider a theoretical, generic marketing team.
 Think about what your team needs.
 Here’s what that means.